modlee-ai/modlee/README.md

 modlee.init(api_key='my_api_key')
 ```
 By default, `modlee.init()` will log experiments to a `./mlruns/` folder in the same directory as the script.
-You can define a different directory with `modlee.init(run_dir='path/to/save/experiments',api_key='my_api_key')`, which will be interpreted relative to the current script.
+You can define a different directory with `modlee.init(run_dir='path/to/save/experiments',api_key='my_api_key')`.
+The `run_dir` path will be interpreted relative to the current script.

+By default, the package will make requests to the remote server endpoint at `http://modlee.pythonanywhere.com`.
+If you have the local `modlee_api` server running, set `api_key='local'` to route requests to the local endpoint at `http://127.0.0.1:7070`.

 ### Model definition
 Converting a base Lightning model to a Modlee model with built-in logging requires simply changing its parent class.